apache/www-site/content/foundation/marks/pmcs.md

     it.
   - You may want to choose a name that is easy to remember, is not too long, and is not difficult to spell.
   - Be culturally sensitive and avoid names that might offend.
+In particular, names with Native American connections will not be approved.
   - Consider using functional names, especially for products of existing projects, e.g. for an "Apache Foo" project, the product name "Apache Foo Pipelines".